sshmru/warmup/toFix.md

 [ ] side and main post lists propably shoudl be separate

+[ ] side list is inconsistent, either fix it or inform user whats the filter

 [ ] post and comment entities propably should be sinle directive across the board

 [ ] db.js doesnt follow callback pattern, might fail async calls when real db connected